 Here’s how it works.
 If for instance you are doing bench presses, you select a weight where you can get out 15 reps, but you only do 10.
 Sounds easy and it is quite easy for the first set.
 You then rest 35 seconds and do another set of 10, rest 35 seconds and do another set of 10 and finally rest again for 35 seconds and do as many as you can for the final set.
 Each rep must be done with good form and on the press up you should take around a second, but on the way down you slow it down to 3 seconds so you can really feel it.
 The first set I did on my first workout I was absolutely exhausted and my muscle was really aching.
 Doing sets like this causes each muscle you work on to get really fatigued which is what you want for optimum muscle growth and fat burning.
-Like I explained in a previous article, leave your ego at the door, the weights you lift will be lower than you usually lift, but at the end of the day it is about building a good muscular physique with good quality lean muscle NOT being able bench press 500 pounds.

-There are 3 levels – F4X Lean, F4X Shape and FX Build.
+The F4X Workout contains 3 levels – F4X Lean, F4X Shape and FX Build.
 For beginners I’d start with the lean program, those who have been training 2 years or more I’d start with the Shape program (that’s the one I started with).
 I wouldn’t use the Build one until you have at least done the Shape one for a few weeks as this is a very advanced workout, but something to aim for.
 This type of routine is very demanding and the first time I did it I was exhausted.
 It takes around 50 – 55 minutes for the Shape routine and around 20 – 25 minutes for the Lean routine.
 Ideally you don’t want to be training more than an hour because shorter workouts mean your metabolism is working at it’s optimum level and so are your key hormones.
 Any longer and not only do you start to get bored, but you start to run into the laws of diminished returns.

 Whilst performing these sets of fairly high reps with short rests between sets, you are also getting a great cardio workout as well.
 In fact you really don’t need to do any cardio at all if you don’t want to.
 Personally I like to go for a long walk twice a week, so you can always do that or take a class at a fitness centre if you feel you would like to do more, but you don’t really need to.
 The workouts are done 3 times a week.

 The system also includes a nutritional and supplements section as well.
 I have a background in nutrition myself so I was interested in what this guide had to say about the subject.
 Quite a bit of it I already knew, but I did pick up some useful tips.
-For instance of was eating way to many carbs and not enough protein, which probably explains why I could never get rid of my love handles.
+For instance of was eating way too many carbs and not enough protein, which probably explains why I could never get rid of my love handles.
 Also the fact I was only eating 2 or 3 large meals a day instead of 5 or 6 smaller ones – it’s quite easy to fall into bad habits without even realising it.
 There are also some useful diets including Steve’s, Becky’s and John’s Daily diets as well as a list of alternative meals and options and a section on useful supplements to take.